segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ### Sandbox Mode

-To enable an integration with a Salesforce Sandbox instance follow the following steps;
+To enable an integration with a Salesforce Sandbox instance:
-1. Toggle the Sandbox setting to true
+1. Toggle the Sandbox setting to true in Salesforce.
-2. Include the sandbox name at the end of the account email followed by a `.` (fullstop)
+2. Append the sandbox name to the account email, as shown below:
-   - i.e. `name@work.com` -> `name@work.com.sandboxname`
+   - `name@work.com` -> `name@work.com.sandboxname` where `sandboxname` is the name of your sandbox.

 ### API Call Limits